Annexation: Unresolved

-By Israel
+Israeli annexations

 East Jerusalem

 During the 1967 Six-Day War, Israel captured East Jerusalem, a part of the West Bank, from Jordan.
+While Jordan had annexed the West Bank in 1950, it was considered an illegal occupation and Jordan was recognized as the legal sovereign by the United Kingdom and possibly Pakistan.
+On 31 July 1988, Jordan relinquished this claim.
 It has remained occupied until the present day.
-On June 27, 1967, Israel unilaterally extended its law and jurisdiction to East Jerusalem and some of the surrounding area, incorporating about 70 square kilometers of territory into the Jerusalem Municipality.
-Although at the time Israel informed the United Nations that its measures constituted administrative and municipal integration rather than annexation, later rulings by the Israeli Supreme Court indicated that East Jerusalem had become part of Israel.
+On 27 June 1967, Israel unilaterally extended its law and jurisdiction to East Jerusalem and some of the surrounding area, incorporating about 70 square kilometers of territory into the Jerusalem Municipality.
+Although at the time, Israel informed the United Nations that its measures constituted administrative and municipal integration rather than annexation.
+Later rulings by the Israeli Supreme Court indicated that East Jerusalem had become part of Israel.
 In 1980, Israel passed the Jerusalem Law as part of its Basic Law, which declared Jerusalem the "complete and united" capital of Israel.
 In other words, Israel purported to annex East Jerusalem.
 The annexation was declared null and void by United Nations Security Council (UNSC) resolutions 252, 267, 271, 298, 465, 476 and 478.

 Jewish neighborhoods have since been built in East Jerusalem, and Israeli Jews have since also settled in Arab neighborhoods there, though some Jews may have returned from their 1948 expulsion after the Battle for Jerusalem.
 Only Costa Rica recognized Israel's annexation of East Jerusalem, and those countries who maintained embassies in Israel did not move them to Jerusalem.

-The United States Congress passed the Jerusalem Embassy Act, which recognizes Jerusalem as the united capital of Israel and requires the relocation of the U.S. embassy there in 1995, The act included a provision permitting the President to delay its implementation due to national security concerns.
+The United States Congress passed the Jerusalem Embassy Act, which recognizes Jerusalem as the united capital of Israel and requires the relocation of the U.S. embassy there in 1995.
+The act included a provision permitting the president to delay its implementation due to national security concerns.
 This waiver was used by presidents Clinton, Bush, Obama, and Trump, but was allowed to expire in 2019.